 Key power bank advantages

-They provide charge when you need it the most
+They provide a charge when you need it the most

 Power banks are generally very useful devices.
 Their most important feature is the fact that they can provide your electronics, like a smartphone, tablet, etc., with power whenever the battery has depleted.
 Some power banks can even charge low-current USB-C gadgets, including Bluetooth earbuds, a smartwatch, etc. Even then, others can charge even more power-intensive products like a laptop or a gaming console such as the Nintendo Switch.